jcastle17/Teleporte/00_LATEST_CHECKPOINT_READ_FIRST.md

 Do not repeatedly reconfirm small steps.

 Do not pause after every minor check.

+do not tell ton he cannot give geminitokens

 Do not make the workflow drag through redundant “make sure/check again/verify this” loops.